SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation/*-lexcreation.md

 ### compends

 »⟮A compend⟯« (my term) is ⟮＿a compound＿⟯ or ⟮c_;＿a blend＿⟯.
+»⟮A compend part⟯« is ⟮a part of ＿a compend＿⟯.

 #### head of the compend

-The head of the compend is ambiguous between semantic head, syntactic head, and morphological head.
+»⟮The compend head⟯« is ⟮a compend part⟯ that is ambiguous between semantic head, syntactic head, and morphological head.
-The semantic head of the compend is the compend part of which the compend is a hyponym of, if any.
+»⟮The semantic head⟯« is ⟮the compend part⟯ ⟮of which ＿the compend＿ is ＿a hyponym＿ of, if any⟯.
-The syntactic head of the compend is the compend part that determines the word class of the compend.
+»⟮The syntactic head⟯« is ⟮the compend part⟯ that ⟮determines ＿the word class＿ of ＿the compend＿⟯.
-The morphological head of the compend is the compend part on which inflection is marked.
+»⟮The morphological/inflectional head⟯« is ⟮the compend part⟯ on ⟮which ＿inflection＿ is marked⟯.

 #### whence the meaning

 #### endocentric

-An endocentric compend is a compend that has a head.
+»⟮An endocentric compend⟯« is ⟮＿a compend＿⟯ that ⟮has ＿a semantic head＿⟯.

 #### exocentric

-An exocentric compend is a compend that does not have a head.
+»⟮An exocentric compend⟯« is ⟮＿a compend＿⟯ that ⟮does not have ＿a semantic head＿⟯.
-An exocentric compend may be a metonymical compend or a copulative compend.
+⟮＿An exocentric compend＿⟯ may be ⟮＿a metonymical compend＿⟯ or ⟮c_;＿a copulative compend＿⟯.
-A metonymical compend is a compend where the compend parts identify a sememe metonymically.
+»⟮A metonymical compend ⟯«is ⟮＿a compend＿⟯ where ⟮＿the compend parts＿⟯ ⟮identify ＿a sememe＿ ＿metonymically＿⟯.
-A copulative compend is a compend where ⟮＿the sememe＿⟯ is ⟮c_;the intersection of⟯ ⟮＿the sememes＿ of ＿the compend parts＿⟯ (or roughly so). dvandva =syn= appositional compend =syn= copulative compend.
+»⟮A copulative compend⟯« is ⟮＿a compend＿⟯ where ⟮＿the sememe＿⟯ is ⟮c_;the intersection of⟯ ⟮＿the sememes＿ of ＿the compend parts＿⟯ (or roughly so).
+⟮dvandva⟯ =syn= ⟮appositional compend⟯ =syn= ⟮copulative compend⟯.

 ## productivity